scify/Crowdsourcing-Platform/README.md

   install [Xdebug helper](https://chrome.google.com/webstore/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc?utm_source=chrome-app-launcher-info-dialog)
 - At PhpStorm/IntelliJ click the "Start listening for PHP debug connections"

+## Troubleshooting

+If you encounter any issues, refer to the following steps:

+1. Check container logs if using Docker Compose: `docker-compose logs`
+2. Verify Nginx and PHP-FPM status: `systemctl status nginx` and `systemctl status php-fpm`
+3. Review Laravel logs located in `storage/logs/laravel.log`
+4. Ensure your `.env` file has the correct database credentials
+5. Verify the MySQL service is running: `systemctl status mysql`
+6. Check the Nginx configuration: `nginx -t`

 ## Contributing

 To contribute to the application, follow these steps: